gvp-study/CarND-Vehicle-Detection/Vehicle-Detection-Project.md

 ![alt text][image6]

 ### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames.
 The resulting bounding boxes drawn on the last frame is also shown.
 Note that the difference in the number and position of the windows which detected cars in the frames.
 In these cases it would be best to integrate the heatmap over several frames before labeling and then bounding the resulting summed labeled image.
 The result is as shown below.
+Note that the resulting heatmap and bounding box envelopes the white car well.

 ![alt text][image7]